KazarkinBarys/Data_Engineering_Zoomcamp_Project/README.md

 ## Overview

 This project was executed as a part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) course held by [DataTalks.Club](https://datatalks.club/).

-The goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline.
+The end goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline.
 The project is implemented in two versions: local and cloud.

 The goals of the project are: